top of page

 GETTING THERE

-There are several scheduled flights from Germany to Vancouver or Calgary every day.
+There are several scheduled flights from Germany to Calgary every day.
 An electronic travel document (eTa) is required to enter Canada.

 The easiest way to continue your journey is by rental car, e.g. via www.billiger-mietwagen.de